 Be Inspired By:

-- inclusion of the customer persona for shared understanding.
+- explicit description of the customer persona for shared understanding.

 - satisfaction at each touchpoint.
 What existing organizational metrics can you incorporate?
 Ground your new customer journey in the existing organizational narrative.

-- qualitative data to tell the right story.
+- qualitative and quantitative data sources to tell a rich story, and the right story.

 Journey mapping typically starts with assembling knowledge from a variety of data sources.
-Nothing beats listening to and observing customers.
+Nothing beats listening to and observing voice of the customer.
 And in this example from ProductCamp participants contributed their personal experience of the journey from awareness to registration.

 Involving multiple functions ensures individual touchpoints are covered.
 Marketing paves the road as prospects refine understanding of the problem, and explore alternative solution routes.
 Sales are intimate with detailed scoping questions and addressing specific concerns.
 Technical support typically assist those who’ve landed in a ditch. 🙁